Institute for Bioanalysis

 Equipment

-The Institute of Bioanalytics has high-quality equipment consisting of four laboratories(chemistry, microbiology, biochemistry/molecular biology, cell culture).
+The Institute of Bioanalysis has high-quality equipment consisting of four laboratories(chemistry, microbiology, biochemistry/molecular biology, cell culture).
 The laboratories are approved for safety level 2 experiments in accordance with the German Ordinance on Biological Substances (BioStoffV) and the Genetic Engineering Act (GenTg) 2 (in accordance with BioStoffV).
 All four laboratories have solid basic equipment with safety/sterile workbenches, centrifuges, refrigerated centrifuges, water baths, shakers, incubators and microscopes.
 There are countless possibilities for protein and DNA analysis, microbiological and molecular biological experiments as well as analyses in the physico-chemical and chromatographic fields.

 Special equipment in the laboratories: